 In September 2005, the Company prepaid its senior unsecured notes due in 2007.
 The total amount of principal prepaid was \$8.6 million.
 In October 2005, the Company entered into a new syndicated multi-currency credit agreement that provides for financing in the United States and The Netherlands.
 This facility enabled the Company to consolidate the majority of its short-term debt into a longer-term facility.
 The new facility terminates on September 30, 2010.
 The new facility allows for revolving credit borrowings in a principal amount of up to \$100.0 million, which can be increased to \$125.0 million at the Company's request if lenders agree to increase their commitments and the Company satisfies certain conditions.
-In general, borrowings under the credit facility bear interest at either a base rate or LIBOR rate plus a margin based on the Company's consolidated leverage ratio.
-The provisions of the agreement require that the Company maintain certain financial ratios and covenants, all of which the Company was in compliance with as of December 31, 2006 and 2005.
+In general, borrowings under the credit facility bear interest at either a base rate or LIBOR rate plus a margin based on the Company was in compliance with as of December 31, 2006 and 2005.
 Under its most restrictive covenants, the Company could have borrowed an additional \$18.8 million at December 31, 2006.
 At December 31, 2006 and 2005, the Company had approximately \$79.2 million and \$63.8 million outstanding on these credit lines at a weighted average borrowing rate of 5.69% and 4.42%, respectively.
 The Company has entered into interest rate swaps in order to fix a portion of its variable rate debt and mitigate the risks associated with higher interest rates.
-The combined notional value of the swaps was \$25.0 million at December 31, 2006.
-In February 2007, the Company completed a refinancing of its existing industrial development bonds to fix the interest rate of an additional \$5.0 million of debt.
+The combined notional value of the swaps was \$25.0 million at December 31, 2007, the Company completed a refinancing of its existing industrial development bonds to fix the interest rate of an additional \$5.0 million of debt.